 In the legal domain, the first effort to reform the Turkish Civil Code of 1926 to the advantage of women took place in 1951.
-Since 1951 there have been numerous commissions formed by the Ministry of Justice and several proposals prepared by them aimed at a comprehensive reform of the Civil Code; but until 2001 none had succeeded.
-The scope of this publication does not allow for a comprehensive analysis of this long period.
-We shall, therefore, concentrate here on a few main points which, in our analysis, have played an important role in the delay of the final realization of this reform.
+Since 1951 there have been numerous commissions formed by the Ministry of Justice and several proposals have been drafted for a comprehensive reform of the Civil Code; but until 2001 no such reform had taken place.

 In the 1960s and the 1970s, political movements with right and left-wing ideologies dominated political debates and activities in Turkey as a reaction to the extremely dominant state control which had continued since the foundation of the Turkish Republic in 1923.
 In this environment, women's issues were subsequently subsumed into Marxist discourses.
-The military coup of 1980, which was touted as the only way to put an end to the 'anarchic atmosphere' of the 1970s, suppressed all kinds of opposition by force, applied a systematic depoliticization of the masses and implemented neo-liberalist economic policies as formulated by the IMF.
+The 1980 military coup, which was touted as the only way to put an end to the 'anarchic atmosphere' of the 1970s, suppressed all kinds of opposition by force, applied a systematic depoliticization of the masses, and implemented neoliberalist economic policies as formulated by the IMF.
 In this atmosphere of repression and fear, the first new social movement which demonstrated the courage to be in opposition and articulate its demands was the feminist movement.